 William Brett Perkison, MD, MPH, FACOEM

 Increasing technological advances in Virtual Occupational Health, transitioning to newer forms of clean energy, increased awareness of employee health disparities, race and gender discrimination, and the integration of occupational and non-occupational health care needs are among the many different factors that are rapidly changing the nature of what constitutes a safe and healthy workplace.
-In order to stay ahead of these changes, the field of occupational medicine and environmental medicine needs to anticipate the needs of the future workforce and the communities they live in.
+To stay ahead of these changes, the field of occupational medicine and environmental medicine needs to anticipate the needs of the future workforce and the communities they live in.
 We welcome you to attend this session to help share your thoughts and expertise on how to best prepare our specialty to meet employee needs in the future.

 Sunday, November 14